For urgent consular assistance call

 Full travel advice: Local contacts

-Tonga has a rate of violent crime similar to Australia, but petty crime is common.
-Crime that might affect you in Tonga includes:
+Tonga has similar rates of violent crime to Australia.
+Petty crime is common.
+Crime that might affect security could increase at night.

 Civil unrest is rare in Tonga, but any public protest or event that draws a large group of people can turn violent.